4d/docs/versioned_docs/version-20-R4/WebServer/qodly-studio.md

 (2) When you open some 4D code in Qodly Studio, syntax coloring is not available and a "Lsp not loaded" warning is displayed.

-### Project management

-In accordance with the management of 4D projects, only the following usages are supported:

-- development with Qodly Studio must be done using **4D** (single-user).
-- deployment of 4D applications powered with Qodly forms must be done using **4D Server**.

 ### Language